 The UNH Student Rights, Rules and Responsibilities is distributed to all students via email.
 Students may request hard copies as well.
 This publication clearly outlines community behavioral expectations and students are responsible for knowing and adhering to its contents.
-It can also be accessed electronically at: http://www.unh.edu/student/rights/

-Behavioral violations of the Codes of Conduct contained in either of these two documents may be grounds for termination from the social work program.
+It can also be accessed electronically at: Student Rights, Rules, and Responsibilities | University of New Hampshire Academic Catalog Behavioral violations of the Codes of Conduct contained in either of these two documents may be grounds for termination from the social work program.
 Occasionally, students in the program do not meet or maintain appropriate levels of professional competence and ethical conduct.
 Whenever a faculty member becomes aware of such concerns, every effort is made to resolve the issue quickly and directly with the student.
 However, when informal discussion between faculty and student(s) is unproductive, faculty and/or internship supervisors may recommend a student be excluded from the social work major.

-Use of Student's Work Site for Internship Education
+Use of Students' Work Site for Internship Education